As a runner, I rarely turn to TikTok for inspiration, but the viral 12-3-30 treadmill workout caught my attention.

 The first thing that struck me when I set up this treadmill was that 12% is pretty high.
 We’re talking about hiking up a steep hill for 30 minutes, not the gentle stroll in the park I’d expected when setting out to test this workout.
 I’d suggest that those not used to walking or running regularly might start a little lower, as it was a bit of a shock to the system for the first few minutes.

-It’s also worth noting, 30 minutes is on the longer side of a workout for beginners.
-Giraldo herself said it took her a while to build up to walking for the full 30-minutes and had to take breaks when she first started, so don’t be afraid to lower the incline should you need.
+The first few times I tried this workout, I found myself staring at the ticking clock on the treadmill, willing it to go faster.
+Again, 30 minutes is on the longer side of a workout for beginners.
+Giraldo herself said it took her a while to build up to walking for the full 30-minutes and had to take breaks when she first started, so don’t be afraid to lower the incline, or press pause on the treadmill should you need.

 Are there any risks with the 12-3-30 workout?

 Of course, no workout is 100% injury-proof, but are there any risks associated with the 12-3-30 workout, and is it better than other forms of cardio?
 In a word, no. While walking at incline definitely targets different muscles to when walking on the flat, there are plenty of other forms of cardio that will work you just as hard.